Finitary codings for the random-cluster model and other infinite-range monotone models: Weak spatial mixing implies exponential mixing in time

 A monotone $\Gamma$-invariant (upwards-downwards) specification $\rho$ is said to satisfy \emph{weak spatial mixing} with rate $c>0$ if~\eqref{eq:weak-mixing-cond} holds for some $C$.
 Martinelli and Olivieri \cite{martinelli1994approach} show that when $G=\Z^d$ and $\rho$ is a monotone $\Gamma$-invariant specification satisfying a \emph{finite-range assumption} and a \emph{finite-energy assumption}, weak spatial mixing implies that the mixing-time of the single-site Glauber dynamics (as considered in Section~\ref{sec:MainCoupling}) has exponential tails (their setting is a continuous-time dynamics on $\Z^d$, but the proof easily adapts to our discrete-time dynamics on $\Z^d$).
 In our notation, this means that the total-variation distance between $\lim_{r \to \infty} f_n^{+,v,r}(\bplus)_v$ and $\lim_{r \to \infty} f_n^{-,v,r}(\bminus)_v$ is exponentially small in~$n$.
 Using the order constructed in Section~\ref{sec:dynamics}, we can see that the finite range assumption implies that $f_n^{+,v,n}(\bplus)_v$ and $f_n^{-,v,n}(\bminus)_v$ are exponentially close, as both $f_n^{+,v,r}(\bplus)$ and $f_n^{-,v,r}(\bminus)$ depend only on $\{A_{u,i},B_{u,i}\}_{u \in \VV_{v,Cr}, i \le n}$ for some constant $C>0$ depending on the range of the specification.

 We extend the result of Martinelli--Olivieri in a number of directions.
 First, we allow an arbitrary quasi-transitive graph $G$ of sub-exponential growth (though we require a slightly stronger quantitative bound on the rate of growth for the full conclusion).
 Second, we drop the finite-range and finite-energy assumptions, requiring only an irreducibility assumption.
-Third, we work with a monotone upwards-downwards specification, instead of a complete specification.
+Third, we work with a monotone upwards-downwards specification, instead of a (usual) monotone specification.
 Lastly, we keep track not only of the amount of time required until mixing, but also the amount of \emph{space} (in the graph $G$) required.

 \begin{theorem} Let $G$ be an infinite graph and $\Gamma$ be a group acting quasi-transitively on $\VV$ by automorphisms of $G$.
-Let $S$ be a totally-ordered finite spin space and $\rho$ be a monotone $\Gamma$-invariant irreducible upwards-downwards specification that satisfies weak spatial mixing with rate $c>0$.
+Let $S$ be a totally ordered finite spin space and $\rho$ be a monotone $\Gamma$-invariant irreducible upwards-downwards specification that satisfies weak spatial mixing with rate $c>0$.
 If $G$ has sub-exponential growth, i.e., $B(r)=e^{o(r)}$ as $r \to \infty$, then

 Moreover, if there exists $\beta<c\log 2$ such that $B(r) \le e^{\frac{\beta r}{\log r}}$ for large $r$, then there exists $c'>0$ such that

 \end{theorem}

 For the proof, we require the following calculus lemma, whose proof we postpone to the end of the section.